As the reputation of their product grew, they found themselves getting hundreds of requests to ship their product across the country. However, they

 roof.
 They expanded their facility to handle the output and went back to the kitchen to create new flavors and offerings.

-In 2012 Wicked Good Cupcakes® announced their line of Gluten Free Cupcakes in Jars as well as their Brownies in a Jar Collection.
+In 2012 Wicked Good Cupcakes® announced their line of Gluten Free Cupcakes in Jars.
 In 2013,

 Tracey and Danielle appeared on ABC's Shark Tank and partnered with Kevin O'leary of O'leary Ventures.
-They've since opened a new retail locations in
+They've since opened a new retail location in

-Faneuil Hall in Boston, MA, and have expanded their online offering to include brownies.
+Faneuil Hall in Boston, MA, and expanded their facility to handle all their online orders.
 2014 Looks to be a promising year as this dynamic duo is looking to add

 hand packed into jars the day they are shipped.
 Tracey and Dani wouldn't have it any other way!